syuntoku14/fusion2urdf/README.md

 This is a fusion 360 script to export urdf from fusion 360 directly.

+Currenty, this script supports only revolute joints.
+Let me know if your model has joints except for revolute type.

 **convertSTL.rb** was created by [@Chris Polis](https://github.com/cmpolis/convertSTL#author)

 ## How to use